SebastianJames55/mind-reader/meeting_minutes/16th_July.md

 **Action Items:**

-- Design UI by Penn by
+- Design & implementing UI by Penn by 21st July
--
+- Linking front-end to back-end by Penn
+- Deciding the engine & model for the use case by Seb by 19th July
+- Pass request (name, chat text) to mindsdb by Seb by 22nd July
+- Python coding guidelines by Seb

 **Decisions and Resolutions:**
+- Tasks defined & assigned, along with deadlines
+- Review progress, & keep each other in check

 **Additional Notes:** (not specific to agenda items)
+- few others are working on similar idea, saw it in questions channel

 **Next Meeting:**